Support for AI Development -- Automated Daily Measurement with Open Data and Code: Discussion

 We learn a great deal from a simple survey, repeated often.
-The rapid development of AI in 2024 did \textit{not} engender a desire to pause AI development.
+The rapid development of AI in 2024 onward has \textit{not yet} engendered a desire to pause AI development.
 On average, American adults have moved little in their support for further AI development.
-To the extent they have, it has been toward increasing support.
+However, to the extent attitudes have changed, it has been toward decreasing support.

-\subsection{AI Support associated with Trust and Risk}
+\subsubsection{AI Support associated with Trust and Risk}

 This work is the first to explore the relationship between AI Support and the widely-studied constructs of Generalized Trust and Risk Willingness.
-Remarkably, even those who considered themselves generally distrustful supported AI development, and increasingly so.
+Remarkably, even those who considered themselves generally distrustful supported AI development, albeit slightly less than their trusting counterparts.
 Future work should seek to explain how this could be so.
-One answer could be that members of the public employed a dual process \cite{slovic_risk_2013} to gauge their AI Support.
+One answer could be that members of the public employed a dual process \citep{slovic_risk_2013} to gauge their AI Support.
 In other words, they overcame initial feelings of discomfort around a new technology that many claimed was dangerous, and later came to believe through deliberation that the potential benefits would outweigh the potential risks.
 Future studies should seek to test this explanation and others.

 Researchers should consider adopting the 11-point Generalized Trust scale recommended by \citet{lundmark_measuring_2016}.
 The dichotomous version used here (and recommended by \citet{uslaner_measuring_2015}) might have obscured a tighter relationship by compressing the available responses.
-Gauging the relationship between \textit{institutional trust} \cite{marien_measuring_2011} (rather than interpersonal trust) and AI Support is another approach.
+Gauging the relationship between \textit{institutional trust} \citep{marien_measuring_2011} (rather than interpersonal trust) and AI Support is another potentially more fruitful approach.
 Some might subsume their distrust of individuals when considering how much to support a rapidly developing new technology and instead prioritize their trust in institutions such as courts and legislatures.
 Much could be learned by direct comparison of different trust measures as predictors of AI Support.